Borek78/how-to-create-pandita/_includes/audiobook/5-sa-condition-how-to-make-an-audiobook.md

 [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/)<br><br>

 <div class="underline"> Share alike explanation </div>
-If a book is published under a CC BY-SA license, the translator also has publish his translation under the CC BY-SA license.
+If a book is published under a CC BY-SA license, the translator also has to publish his translation under the CC BY-SA license.
 As a result, the audiobook creator also has to publish his work under the CC BY-SA license.<br><br>

 And the same applies to the CC BY-SA-NC license.<br><br>